The way to the TOP account in World of Tanks: Fast WOT account boosting Let's think about what ...

 The battleships also have the best concealment in the class, but it’s difficult for a beginner to play from it, so I repeat - it’s better not to level them first.

 In short, these are "bloated" destroyers.
 HP is very poor, despite the presence of a heal and smokes.
-These ships most often receive “devastating strikes”, i.e. with volley lose more than 50% hp.
+These warship types most often receive “devastating strikes”, i.e. with volley lose more than 50% hp.
 Strong in capable hands, in inept hands they’re a team burden.
 There are no HEs, they shoot only with AP, which is even more incomprehensible for beginners.

 Torpedoes are weak and relatively slow (but there is a single torpedo launching), the speed of the ships is low (and there is no speed boost), but a good maneuverability (fast acceleration from a standstill) and the good main caliber, if you fight with destroyers.
 Short duration but very quickly recharging smokes.
 They also have a short-range sonar search of 3 km, and 9-10 levels have also have a heal.